hidal00p/dde/README.md

 ## Project structure

-The project is devided into 3 primary components (associated with the following folders):
+The project is divided into 3 primary components (associated with the following folders):

 ```
 -- src
   Core sources for the tool's implementation.

--- targets
+-- examples
-  A demo target program which provides a use case for the tool.
+  Demo programs which show possible ways to use the tool.

 -- tests
   A set of tests (both unit and integration) to provide some reassurance about tool's correctness.